Balaji Motion Pictures

-Balaji Motion Pictures is a wholly-owned subsidiary company of Balaji Telefilms Limited which is an Indian film production and distribution company established by Shobha Kapoor and her daughter Ekta Kapoor.
-Based in Mumbai, it produces and distributes Hindi films.
-The chairman of the company is former Bollywood actor Jeetendra Kapoor.

-In 2017, the company launched its biography, Kingdom of the Soap Queen: The Story of Balaji Telefilms.
+Balaji Motion Pictures is an Indian film production and distribution company, subsidiary company of Balaji Telefilms Limited, established by Shobha Kapoor and her daughter Ekta Kapoor.
+Located in Mumbai, it produces and distributes Hindi films.
+The chairman of the company is former Bollywood actor, Jeetendra Kapoor.
+In 2017, the company released its biography, Kingdom of the Soap Queen: The Story of Balaji Telefilms.

 Operations

 Balaji Motion Pictures is based in Mumbai in the Balaji House on New Link Road, Andheri West, Mumbai.
 It operates from its head office in Andheri West and has studios in Film City and other locations in Mumbai.
 In terms of studio facilities, Balaji Motion Pictures is one of the largest film production houses in Mumbai.

 History

 Balaji Motion Pictures was set up in 2001 by Hindi television producer Ekta Kapoor with the purpose of venturing into film production.
 She produced Kyo Kii...
 Main Jhuth Nahin Bolta, released in 2001 with Govinda and Sushmita Sen in the lead roles.
 The film was a failure at the box office, collecting ₹13 crore.
 Later, the company produced Kucch To Hai (2003), Krishna Cottage (2004) and Koi Aap Sa (2005), all of which did not fare well at the box office.

 In 2005, the company produced and released Kyaa Kool Hai Hum, which grossed ₹21.5 crore and made it to the top 10 films of 2005.

 In 2007, the company co-produced Shootout at Lokhandwala with Sanjay Gupta.
 It was a critical and commercial success, collecting ₹68.17 crore worldwide.

 In 2008, the company produced and released C Kkompany, which was a critical and commercial failure.
 In the same year, the company co-produced Mission Istanbul and EMI – Liya Hai Toh Chukana Parega with Sunil Shetty.
 Both films failed critically and commercially.
 In the same year, the company acquired the distribution rights of Bhool Bhulaiyaa (2007) and Sarkar Raj (2008) with a deal of almost ₹40 crore.
-The films were both commercially successful, thereby marking a step further of Balaji.
+The films were both commercially successful, thereby making a step further for Balaji.

-In 2010, the company sub-branded ALT Entertainment, a youth-focused brand and produced a low-budget film, Love Sex aur Dhokha, which proved to be a sleeper hit at the box office.
+In 2010, the company's sub-branded ALT Entertainment, a youth-focused brand, produced a low-budget film, Love Sex aur Dhokha, which was a sleeper hit at the box office.
 In the same year, the company released Once Upon a Time in Mumbaai, which was also a critical and commercial success.
-The film marked the company's successful entry into film.
+This film marked the company's successful entry into film industry.